 Schools and teachers are increasingly going online to find tools that can assist you in the classroom.
 However, due to the fast-paced educational technology space, it has become difficult to identify the best learning tools.
 We’ve therefore composed the top 4 online homework and revision platforms for primary and secondary schools.

-Seneca is UK’s fastest growing revision and homework platform for KS3, KS4, GCSE and A level students.
+Seneca is used by 5 million+ KS3, KS4, GCSE and A level students.
 Several neuroscience principles are baked into the platform’s algorithm that showcases and repeats questions in a way that lets students learn two times faster compared to standard revision guides.
 The repetition happens with calculated intervals to help students memorise the subject better.
 The learning platform does not only increase the students' engagement but has also scientifically proven to let students learn two times faster.

 The benefits of Seneca are:

 An online homework calendar that includes all the assignment information such as descriptions, deadlines, and attachments for students.
 It’s quite an easy way for you to schedule homework and for students to manage their submission.
 By linking Seneca’s study platform in the assignment description you can easily guide your students to their assignment page.
 This is the link you can use to link any assignment from ShowMyHomework to Seneca: https://app.senecalearning.com/dashboard/classes/assignments